afshindini/Deep-Egg-Detection-and-Counter/README.md

 **NOTE:** For training, it is important to change the path to **absolute path** of the main directory where the data is located (In the above tree-structure it should be the absolute path to `data` directory.)

-## How to Use
+## How to Use Locally
 This repo can be used for fine-tuning the YOLOv8 model to detect and count eggs and also can be used for testing purposes with the current fine-tuned model.
 In order to use the model for training/testing purposes locally, one can first create a virtual environment and then install the requirements by running the `poetry install` command (Install poetry if you do not have it in your system from [here](https://python-poetry.org/docs/#installing-with-pipx).)

 ### Fine-Tuning
 YOLO model is fine-tuned with the collected dataset.
-In order to find-tune the model with other egg classes or repeat the whole process, once can download the dataset from [here](https://huggingface.co/datasets/afshin-dini/Egg-Detection) and put in the `src/egg_detection_counter/data` directory.
+In order to find-tune the model with other egg classes or repeat the whole process, one can clone this repo and download the dataset from [here](https://huggingface.co/datasets/afshin-dini/Egg-Detection) and put in the `src/egg_detection_counter/data` directory.
 Then for training or fine-tuning the model, one can run the following command:
 ```bash
 egg_detection_counter -vv train --conf_path src/egg_detection_counter/data/data.yaml --img_resize 640 --batch_size 16 --epochs 100 --device cuda